ivanalvarado/architecture-components/mvvm/README.md

 - displays the user's profile image with Picasso
 - inject depencies with Dagger 2
 - follows the MVVM architecture pattern
+- Uses AssistedInject to pass Intent Arguments to ViewModel via Constructor with Dependency Injection